-Indigo DQM includes a utility to Create a new MDB Data Asset Store on the fly.
-The Data Asset Store is a Database that holds all the Data Command Queries, Data Folders, Data Sources, Data Reports, Execution Plans and Execution Logs in a shared Data Repository.
+Indigo DQM includes a utility to dynamically create a new MDB Data Asset Store.
+The Data Asset Store is a database that holds all the Data Command Queries, Data Folders, Data Sources, Data Reports, Data Execution Plans and Data Execution Logs in a shared Data Asset Repository.

 Initially the system comes with a default Data Assets Store as an MDB Database which is installed in the User Documents Folder.
-Its purpose is to consolidate Data Assets into a shared repository for the most efficient Data Management, Processing, Access and Reporting.
+Its purpose is to consolidate Data Assets into a shared repository for the most efficient data management.

-Indigo DQM Data Asset Store supports multiple Data Sources Types including Microsoft SQL Server, Microsoft Access and MySQL.
-The Data Store can be migrated to any of these Data Source Types using the inbuilt features of the system or with the tools provided with your Database.
+Indigo DQM Data Asset Store supports multiple database types including Microsoft SQL Server, Microsoft Access and MySQL.
+Data Asset Stores can be migrated to any of these other types using the inbuilt features of the system or with the tools provided with your database.

-To Create a new MDB Data Store select the option from the Data Management Studio Tools menu.
-Follow the instructions in the Wizard.
+To create a new MDB Data Asset Store select the option from the Data Management Studio Tools menu and then follow the instructions in the Data Asset Store Wizard.

-If the option to Add the Data Store to the Data Asset Stores you will be prompted to enter the details of the new Data Store.
+If the option to add the new Data Store to the Data Asset Stores you will be prompted to enter the details.

-Indigo DQM features AES 256 Encryption allowing Data Assets to be stored and transmitted across the Internet / Cloud in the most secure way possible.
+Indigo DQM features AES 256 Advanced Encryption Standard allowing Data Assets to be stored and transmitted across the Internet / Cloud in the most secure way possible.

-Encryption can be setup globally in Program and Settings or applied to an individual Data Asset Store where a Private Encryption Password will be used to Encrypt Data.
+Encryption can be setup globally or applied to an individual Data Asset Store where a private encryption password will be used for encryption.

-To use a Private Encryption Password on the Data Store select the Radio button and Enter a Strong Password.
+To use a private encryption password on the Data Asset Store select the radio button and enter a strong password.

-Click the Generate button to automatically create a strong Encryption Password.
-The strength of the Password is shown by the Quality Bar.
+Click the 'Generate' button to automatically create a strong encryption password.
+The strength of the password is shown by the bar.

-The Advanced Encryption System (AES) 256 is a symmetrical encryption algorithm that uses a 256-bit Encryption Key.
-It is accepted by the U.S. and Canadian governments as the most secure way to store sensitive Data.
+The Advanced Encryption Standard (AES) 256 is a symmetrical encryption algorithm that uses a 256-bit encryption key.
+It is accepted by the U.S. and Canadian governments as the most secure way to store sensitive data.